-4.3.3 Maintaining multiple populations in a single system
+3.3.3 Maintaining multiple populations in a single system

 Separation between PIV, PIV-I and CIV card holders can be achieved by registering each Non-Federal Issuer as a separate Group within MyID.
 Operator access to each group can be controlled using Scope rules, and if necessary 'Administrative Groups'.
-Further information about these features can be found in the Scope and security and Administrative groups sections of the Administration Guide.
+Further information about these features can be found in the Administration Guide.

 Security may be extended further by creating specific roles for each Group, and restricting roles that can belong to the group to those that can issue, manage or be issued PIV-I or CIV cards.
 Credential profiles for PIV-I or CIV cards can then also be restricted to these roles.
-This will ensure the role separation that is required to distinguish cards issued using the FIPS 201 process and those that are PIV-I or CIV.
+This will ensure the role separation that is required to distinguish cards issued using the FIPS 201 process and those that are PIV-Interoperable or CIV.

-The following diagram illustrates a recommended configuration for an installation supporting issuance of PIV and PIV-I cards:
+The following diagram illustrates a recommended configuration for an installation supporting issuance of PIV and PIV-I cards.

-4.3.4 Adding applicants
+3.3.4 Adding applicants